 No. Do not flush Finess.
 Instead, put Finess and its packaging in a trash container.

-Finess is now available in our online store.
-Just click on the button below to get started with Finess.
+Finess is available in our online store.
+Simply click on the “Buy Now” button in the top menu to get started.

 Urinary Incontinence is the accidental leakage of urine from your bladder.
 It can range from the occasional dribble to a chronic condition.